+On February 15, the FERC issued Order 841, which requires each RTO/ISO to revise its tariff "to establish a participation model consisting of market rules that, recognizing the physical and operational characteristics of electric storage resources, facilitates their participation in the RTO/ISO markets."
 Additionally, each RTO/ISO must specify that the sale of electric energy from the RTO/ISO markets to an electric storage resource that the resource then resells back to those markets must be at the wholesale locational marginal price.
-RTO/ISOs must file any necessary tariff changes on or before November 30, 2018 (270 days from Order 841's publication in the Federal Register) and implement those tariff provisions within one year of that compliance filing.
+RTO/ISOs must file any necessary tariff changes on or before November 30, 2018 (270 days from Order 841's publication in the Federal Register)125 and implement those tariff provisions within one year of that compliance filing.
+New England's Order 841 compliance filing changes will be considered by the Participants Committee at its November 2 meeting (Agenda Item #5).
 Order 841 became effective June 4, 2018.